hazelcast/hazelcast/hazelcast-documentation/src/Queue.md

 FIFO ordering will apply to all queue operations cluster wide.
 User objects (such as `MyTask` in the example above), that are (en/de)queued have to be `Serializable`.
 By configuring `max-size` for queue, one can obtain a bounded queue.

-There is no batching while iterating over Queue, all items will be copied to local and iteration will occur locally.
+There is no batching while iterating over Queue.
+All items will be copied to local and iteration will occur locally.

 A sample configuration is shown below.